wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Alert target customization variables and customization functions support customizing alert target templates.
 Wavefront alert target templates support [Mustache syntax](https://mustache.github.io/).

-### Alert Target Customization Variables
+## Alert Target Customization Iterators and Properties

-You can customize the alert target using properties and iterators that characterize the alert that is triggering the alert target.
+You can customize the alert target using iterators and properties.

-The iterator categories are: `failing`, `inMaintenance`, `newlyFailing`, and `recovered`.
+The iterator categories are:
+* `failing`
+* `inMaintenance`
+* `newlyFailing`
+* `recovered`

 The iterators return three types of objects:

 - `host` - Affected source (host).
-Returned by `XXXHosts` iterators.
+The only value returned by `XXXHosts` iterators such as `failingHosts` or `newlyFailingHosts`.
-- series - Returned by `XXXSeries` iterators.
+- series - Returned by `XXXSeries` iterators such as `failingSeries` or `newlyFailingSeries`.
   - `host` - Affected source (host).
   - `label` - Metric or aggregation.
   - `tags` - Point tags on the series.
-- alert series - Returned by `XXXAlertSeries` iterators.
+- alert series - Returned by `XXXAlertSeries` iterators such as `failingAlertSeries` or `newlyFailingAlertSeries`.
+You can further customize objects of type alert series, but not the other object types.
   - `host` - Affected source (host).
   - `label` - Metric or aggregation.
   - `tags` - Point tags on the series.